 The second-fold is in the area of late release of funds.
-Funds for the Institute are usually released towards the end of the year, between August and September.6 This situation is inimical to both short-term spending and long time planning, as such, no country has sustained agricultural growth without consistent research and development.7 As an agricultural research Institute, there are lots of trials and re-trials of tuber and crops experiments, and as such funds are needed for crops at various trial stages and when the funds are not provided, it affects the entire trial process.8 Most of the time, this situation degenerates to late planting of seeds on the Institute.
-This is because times and seasons are very important in the trial and experimental processes and whenever crops miss their appropriate planting time, it affects the entire experimentation process.9
+Funds for the Institute are usually released towards the end of the year, between August and September.
+This situation is inimical to both short-term spending and long time planning, as such, no country has sustained agricultural growth without consistent research and development.
+As an agricultural research Institute, there are lots of trials and re-trials of tuber and crops experiments, and as such funds are needed for crops at various trial stages and when the funds are not provided, it affects the entire trial process.
+Most of the time, this situation degenerates to late planting of seeds on the Institute's demonstration farms and trial farms.
+This has been known to cause serious setbacks for the Institute.
+This is because times and seasons are very important in the trial and experimental processes and whenever crops miss their appropriate planting time, it affects the entire experimentation process.